hpc/pavilion2/docs/advanced.rst

-When tell pavilion to load/remove/swap modules, the code to do this is added to the test or build script automatically using `module wrapper <plugins/module_wrappers.html>`__ plugins.
+When tell pavilion to load/remove/swap modules, the code to do this is added to the test or build script automatically using :ref:`plugins.module_wrappers`.
 The default module wrapper performs the module command, and then verifies that the module is actually loaded.

 More complicated setups are possible by adding additional plugins